brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 tags: [ai, technology, critical thinking, start-here]
 image:
   path: /assets/img/robot.jpg
-description: A series introduction for people who are exhausted by both the "AI will save humanity" crowd and the "AI will kill us all" crowd.
+description: An introduction for those of us who are exhausted by the alternating news cycle of AI doom and AI hype.
 Balanced, occasionally sweary, and stubbornly committed to treating AI like the tool it is, rather than a deity or a supervillain.
 pin: true
 ---